 An excellent and renowned pedagogue in his field.
 He taught courses of piano at various prestigious musical universities all over the world.
-Lightness and freshness of his interpretation is fully expressed for example in jazz etudes of Milan Dvořák that he has recorded playing the ANT.
+The lightness and freshness of his interpretation are fully expressed for example in jazz etudes of Milan Dvořák that he has recorded playing the ANT.
 PETROF 275 piano.

 As a performer of exceptional emotional force and depth, Ivo Kahánek has gained the reputation of being one of the most impressive artists of his generation and is regarded by many as the best contemporary Czech pianist.
 Through his talent he is able to create an emotional bond with his audience in works ranging from baroque to modern, his main focus being the romantic repertoire.
 Abroad he is also considered a specialist in the performance of Czech music.

 PETROF PIANOS TRIO was created in 2009 by Wihan Quartet violinist, Jan Schulmeister.
-The members are renowned chamber-music players, and togheter bring to the ensemble over thirty years expe¬rience of concert activity.
+The members are renowned chamber music players and together bring to the ensemble over thirty years of expe¬rience of concert activity.
 In the same year as it was formed, the ensemble became the resident trio of the PET¬ROF Piano Company.
-The company, known for its long tradition and quality, immediately recognised that The Petrof Trio was an ensemble whose performances were at the highest level, and was keen to support it.
+The company, known for its long tradition and quality, immediately recognized that The Petrof Trio was an ensemble whose performances were at the highest level, and was keen to support it.

 Jana Chaudhuri is one of the outstanding talents of the coming generation of pianists.
 She feels music very deeply, arousing passion in every note she plays.
 In addition to playing solo, she is intensely committed to playing chamber music and regularly works with well-known Czech orchestras.

 Tomáš is the ultimate professional.
-Alongside his excellent piano playing he also goes in for singing.
+Alongside his excellent piano playing, he also goes in for singing.
 A succession of awards in singing competitions speaks for his qualities.
-As a composer of incidental music he works with J.A.
+As a composer of incidental music, he works with J.A.
 Pitinský and is currently studying “Musicology” in Olomouc.
-In 2016 he gained second prize at the national Pianist of the Year competition in Prague.
+In 2016 he gained the second prize at the national Pianist of the Year competition in Prague.
 This year he represented the PETROF company with a P 173 Breeze at the Olympiad in Rio de Janeiro.

 Matyáš’s stock in trade is the most virtuosic works of the romantic period.
 He wins over his audience with his amazing feeling for the nuances of the concerto.
 In his performances of Liszt in particular he brings his technical brilliance and accuracy to the fore.
 It comes as no surprise that they regularly win first prize in many national and international competitions.
 Their latest victory at the BRADSHAW & BUONO INTERNATIONAL PIANO COMPETITION opened the door to the most famous concert hall in the world, Carnegie Hall, where they appeared in 2017.